Discrete Polymatroids satisfying a stronger symmetric exchange property: Abstract

 \section{Abstract}

 In this paper we introduce discrete polymatroids satisfying the one-sided strong exchange property and show that they are sortable (as a consequence their base rings are Koszul) and that they satisfy White's conjecture.
 Since any pruned lattice path polymatroid satisfies the one-sided strong exchange property, this result provides an alternative proof for one of the main theorems of J. Schweig in \cite{Sc}, where it is shown that every pruned lattice path polymatroid satisfies White's conjecture.
 In addition we characterize a class of such polymatroids whose base rings are Gorenstein.
 Finally for two classes of pruned lattice path polymatroidal ideals $I$ and their powers we determine their depth and their associated prime ideals, and furthermore determine the least power $k$ for which $\depth S/I^k$ and $\Ass(S/I^k)$ stabilize.
-It turns out that $\depth S/I^k$ stabilizes if and only if $\Ass(S/I^k)$ stabilizes.
+It turns out that $\depth S/I^k$ stabilizes precisely when $\Ass(S/I^k)$ stabilizes in both cases.

 \subjclass[2010]{Primary 13D02, 13C13; Secondary 05E40.} \keywords{White's conjecture, Gorenstein, Pruned lattice path polymatroid, Linear quotient, Depth}